|

 low income customers are subsidising better off customers.

-at no extra or differential cost to customers.
-This should include
+methods at no extra or differential cost to customers.
+This should

-facilities for direct cash payments and companies should be expected
+include facilities for direct cash payments and companies should

-to provide these facilities and to justify the closure of such facilities.
+be expected to provide these facilities and to justify the closure

 6. We support the suggestion of closer working with credit unions.

-of credit unions which have been a major support particularly to
+running of credit unions which have been a major support particularly

 Staff secondment particularly for new or expanding credit unions